r74scp/scp/scp-wiki/tags/tags_commented.md

 * **[https://scp-wiki.wikidot.com/system:page-tags/tag/weapon weapon]** -- SCP is or is intended to be used as a weapon.
  * //Supersedes 'artifact'//
 * **[https://scp-wiki.wikidot.com/system:page-tags/tag/wooden wooden]** -- SCP is composed primarily or significantly of wood or wood-like material.
 Should not be used to describe living, unmodified plants that happen to be composed of wood.
-* **[https://scp-wiki.wikidot.com/system:page-tags/tag/xenarthran xenarthran]** -- SCP is or exhibits traits of xenarthran animals, including anteaters, armadillos, and sloths.
- * //Often used with 'animal'//

 [[/tab]]